Work in Europe

 Popular destinations include France, Austria, Norway, Italy and Switzerland - these destinations can be extremely popular and so applying early is essential.
 There are also ski resort jobs in countries such as Bosnia Herzegovina, Slovenia and Poland which offer jobs to internationals.
 While some of these destinations may be less well-known they still offer an incredible experience.

-Ski resort work in Europe is very popular and there are some of the best ski resorts in the world here.
-If you apply to work at a resort in Europe the types of jobs available include reps, chefs, waiters, waitresses, bar staff, cleaners, spa therapists, childcare assistants, activity leaders, tour / excursion leader and reception staff.
+Ski resort work in Europe is very popular due to some of the best ski resorts in the world being located here.
+Positions available include reps, chefs, waiters, waitresses, bar staff, cleaners, spa therapists, childcare assistants, activity leaders, tour / excursion leader and reception staff.
 If you want to work as a ski instructor you might want to join a structured course which leads to employment - various companies offer these placements and prices can vary.

 Sometimes winter ski jobs can be hard work and long hours and also under-paid but remember it is not all about the money.
 Working a winter season in Europe is as much about the experience and changing your current routine, you will get to live in a spectacular setting and also possibly progress up the career ladder.